 The DEdMin program requires 39 semester hours, 36 of which are coursework (including 30 to 33 hours of prescribed and elective courses and from 3 to 6 hours of independent study courses) plus a 3-hour applied research project related to the student’s ministry.
 The program normally requires at least four years of study.

 Normally, eight prescribed courses must be taken by all DEdMin students: DE302 History and Philosophy of Christian Education (required for those students who have not taken an equivalent course at the masters level), DM102 Applied Research Project Development Seminar, DM103 The Applied Research Project Seminar, DM205 Selected Topics of Biblical Issues in Today’s Educational Ministry, DE310 Instructional and Learning Theories, DM740 Trends in Contemporary Theological Movements, and ID201 Computer Tools for Biblical Exegesis.
 Some cohorts fuse the leadership and/or research components into the selected cohort.
 In addition, students normally complete at least one independent study course, DM901 Independent Study, designed in consultation with the director of the program.
-Course descriptions for these and other DEdMin courses may be found in the Course Descriptions section of this catalog.
+Course descriptions for these and other DEdMin courses may be found in the Course Descriptions section of the catalog.

 All courses are six months in length and include one or two weeks of residence in either January or July.
 During the preresident months, students read and interact with course material.
 After the course meets for the resident week, students complete assignments that are appropriate for their ministry.
 DTS alumni are allowed to audit the resident portion of a course as space permits.
 Registration for summer DEdMin courses must be completed by March 15, and registration for winter DEdMin courses must be completed by September 15.
 Electives in the various areas of concentration are listed in the Course Descriptions section of the catalog.

 All work leading to the Doctor of Educational Ministry degree must be completed in no less than three and no more than six years from the time of matriculation.
 A minimal grade of B- must be received in every course credited toward graduation and also on the applied research project.